 actions they can play later in a game.
 I find that to benefit from

 self-restraint, players have to exclude all actions that create temptations

 to deviate and keep some actions that can deter deviations of others.
 I

 develop a set of conditions under which these strategies form a subgame

 perfect equilibrium and show that in a Bertrand oligopoly, firms can

 mutually gain from self-restraint, while in a Cournot oligopoly they cannot.

-- The Identification Power of the Markov Assumption in Dynamic Discrete Choice Models, under review [Slides]
+- The Identification Power of the Markov Assumption in Dynamic Discrete Choice Models, under revision [Slides]

 This paper studies the identification power of the Markov assumption in dynamic discrete choice models with unobserved heterogeneity.
 Based on the fact that a mixture of Markov processes violates the Markov property, I propose a test for the presence of unobserved heterogeneity and show how to recover individual policy functions from a mixture of Markov processes.
 This result extends the set of dynamic discrete choice models to which the two-step estimator of Bajari, Benkard, and Levin (2007) can be applied.